 - Be Yourself: Don't try to be someone you're not.
 We want to know exactly who you are, what you stand for, and what you do when faced with adversity

-- Improve your fitness before SOAS by using the PDF Physical Training Guide
+- Improve your fitness before SOAS by using the PDF SEAL SWCC Physical Training Guide (PTG)

 Week 1: Assessments

-Assessment Week is the crucible of SOAS and tests candidates physically and mentally on their aptitude in the desired characteristics of a NSW officer.
-Candidates will be placed under stress and participate in multiple evolutions while under constant observation by SOAS cadre and psychologists.
-Although candidates may drop on request (DOR), the aim of Assessment Week is to gain a complete and accurate picture of each candidate for the officer selection panel.
-The bottom 10% scored candidates will be reviewed for performance drop consideration.
+Assessment week is the crucible of SOAS and tests candidates physically and mentally on their aptitude in the desired characteristics of a NSW officer.
+Candidates will be placed under stress and participate in multiple evolution's while under constant observation by SOAS cadre and psychologists.
+Although candidates may Drop on Request (DOR), the aim of Assessment Week is to gain a complete and accurate picture of each candidate for the officer selection panel.
+The bottom 20% of candidates will be reviewed for performance drop consideration.

 Week 2: Interviews and Cruise Week